kateolmstead/unity-sdk/README.md

 ![Importing the prefab](http://integration.playnomics.com/img/unity/prefab.png)

 The package has a prefab with everything you need to work with the SDK.
-Simply drag the prefab into your first game scene and this will make the SDK available to your game.
+Simply drag the prefab into your first app scene and this will make the SDK available to your app.
 The `GameObject` for this is called **Playnomics**.
 You only need to do this once.

-### Interacting with PlayRM in Your Game
+### Interacting with PlayRM in Your Application

-All calls are made through a single `MonoBehavior` script that persists throughout the game (<a href="http://en.wikipedia.org/wiki/Singleton_pattern" target="_blank">singleton</a>).
-The static instance of the script is accessible throughout your game using this property `Playnomics.instance`.
+All calls are made through a single `MonoBehavior` script that persists throughout the app (<a href="http://en.wikipedia.org/wiki/Singleton_pattern" target="_blank">singleton</a>).
+The static instance of the script is accessible throughout your application using this property `Playnomics.instance`.
 It is instantiated in the `Awake` event of the `Playnomics` script.

 When working with the SDK, you'll need to import the SDK namespace to work with the PlayRM SDK in your scripts: